josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/README.md

 A Palestinian or Muslim participant may find that ordinary political speech is interpreted through a security frame.

-Palestine therefore develops domestic roots.
+Palestine therefore develops domestic institutional routes.

 The issue is no longer only:

-**What is happening to Palestinians?**
+> What is happening to Palestinians?

 It also becomes: